jakobzhao/geog458/weeks/week07/readme.md

 #### 2.3.2 Background

 For modern cover pages, the above-listed items are usually shown on a background of video or images.
-Certainly you can generate a multimedia with your own smartphone or camera.
+Certainly, you can generate a multimedia with your own smartphone or camera.
 As an alternative, you can also find some free resources online from [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), and [Pixabay](https://pixabay.com/).

 ![](img/prexels.png)

 It is necessary for any online project to be cautious to the size of data being transferred from the server to their clients.
-On a normal internet environment, I recommend a) an png or jpg image in a size around 1920*1080 or b) an mp4 video in a HD resolution (1280*720) for no more than 10 seconds.
+On a normal internet environment, I recommend a) a png or jpg image in a size around 1920*1080 or b) an mp4 video in a HD resolution (1280*720) for no more than 10 seconds.
 As my own preference, I put the image to the `img` folder whereas the video to the `assets` folder.

-**If the background is a video**, please add a video element to the child of a the cover page element. the video is inluded as the value for the `src` property of the `source` element.
+**If the background is a video**, please add a video element to the child of the cover page element. the video is included as the value for the `src` property of the `source` element.
 Often, we need to make the video autoplay, mute its sound and play in a loop.
 So, such properties are defined in the `video` element as shown below.

 ```html
 <section id="cover">